-Global Alliance Securities bridges the gap between foreign-registered broker-dealers and U.S. based institutional investors by specializing in a set of services to non-U.S. broker-dealers under the SEC Rule 15a-6* commonly referred to in the financial industry as “chaperoning”.
-The Global Alliance team has over 18 years of experience in chaperoning services.
+Global Alliance Securities, LLC (“GA”) bridges the gap between foreign registered broker-dealers and U.S. based institutional investors by specializing in a set of services to non-U.S. broker-dealers under the SEC Rule 15a-6* commonly referred to in the financial industry as “chaperoning”.
+The GA team has over 30 years of experience in chaperoning services.
 These services assist non-U.S. broker-dealers to gain access to Major U.S. institutional and U.S. institutional investors.
 SEC Rule 15a-6 defines these types of investors in the following manner:

 Major U.S. Institutional Investor means a person that is:

 A U.S. Institutional Investor that has, or has under management, total assets in excess of U.S. $100 million; provided, however, that for purposes of determining the total assets of an investment company, the investment company may include the assets of any family of investment companies of which it is a part; or